ynylgm/IBM-Data-Science-Professional-Certificate/README.md

 # Final-Project-for-Data-Visualization-with-Python
 This is the final project for the Data Visualization with Python course for IBM Data Science Professional Certificate via Coursera.</br>
-Please refer to the separate image file for the map instead of the notebook
+Please refer to the separate image file for the map instead of the Jupyter notebook

 This project mainly focuses on:
 * Handling data using the Python _pandas_ library